ericjung/sardines/README.md

 # SARDINES!

+Play it <https://ericjung.github.io/sardines/> and turn up the volume.
+Does not work on **mobile** yet!

 By Eric H. Jung
 Written during a week (or a few days) in April 2021
 **For my adorable son, Elliot, on his 3rd birthday 2021-04-23, and who likes to eat sardines with me.**